Volunteering as an expat – how you can make a difference

 by Expat in the City Team

-Making an impact as an expat through volunteering
+Making an impact as an expat in Germany through volunteering

 Volunteering as an expat is a topic that has been close to our hearts ever since we started Expat in the City.
 We belief volunteering is a way to make a difference in the world, use your skills, time, passion and experience to make an impact; to start a ripple effect of good.